 Scouting and thresholds Inspect trees during the growing season for the characteristic white, waxy colonies.
 Aerial colonies are mainly found in rough areas of bark and in wounds caused by pruning.

-Lacewings, ladybeetles and syrphid fly larvae are predators, as well as the parasite Aphelinus mali.
-These predators will consume all but the waxy secretion left by the aphids.
+Lacewings, lady beetles and syrphid fly larvae are predators, as well as the parasitic wasp Aphelinus mali.
+The predators will consume all but the waxy secretion left by the aphids.

 Management-chemical control: HOME USE

 - imidacloprid-Soil drenches may have residual activity in woody plants lasting for 12 or more months.
 If short-term management is the goal, consider other approaches.
 Highly toxic to bees.

 - pyrethrins-Highly toxic to bees.
 Some formulations are OMRI-listed for organic use.